Bartosz76/github-user-repo-stars/README.md

 given their name and additionally provide a sum of all the stars the user was awarded for their repositories.

+Technologies/tools used:
+- Java 8 (11 is not supported by Heroku),
+- Spring Boot,
+- Maven,
+- JUnit,
+- AssertJ,
+- Mockito,
+- Thymeleaf,
+- Lombok,
+- HTML,
+- CSS,
+- Hosted on Heroku Server.

 The application is operational as it is already hosted on Heroku server. :)

 The application can be developed further by extending the scope of its functionalities: <br>